“There is nothing so terrible as activity without insight.” – Johann Wolfgang von Goethe

 We look after all aspects of the research facilitation, including recruitment, developing the questions and/or activities for participants to work through, facilitating and running the research methodologies, and analysing the data to uncover relevant insights.

 Analysis and reporting

-By using leading data analysis techniques to identify meaningful trends and insights, we outline your results in a way that’s easy to understand and apply.
-Our Research Findings Reports are insightful and relevant, to provide you with confidence in your decision making.
+By using leading data analysis techniques to identify meaningful trends and insights, we can outline your results in a way that’s easy to understand and apply.
+Our Research Findings Reports are insightful and relevant, to provide you with confidence in your decision-making.

 Market Research FAQ

-There are a few options which depend on your research goals and the types of insights you want to uncover.
+There are several options for you depending on your research goals and the types of insights you want to uncover.
 If you want to understand insights about your existing customers or people who are familiar with your brand, then we can recruit from your customer database.
 However, if you want to avoid bias from familiarity, or understand insights about people outside of your customer base, then recruiting from a research panel can be a good option.

 A small research project may take 4-6 weeks, while a more sizeable project could take 2-3 months.

 There are many variables that influence the cost of a research project.
 For example, business professionals typically cost more to recruit than general consumers; and the incentives needed for a focus group participant will be more expensive than those responding to an online survey.
 We always collect enough information up front to give you a clear indication of the expected costs before you make a decision to go ahead.